Intake and Initial Assessment

 - Online tools

-- Ontario Skills Passport Assess and Build Your Skills for Learners Self-assessments helps to get information on the client’s Essential Skills and work habits and compare those results to occupation(s) of interest to the client.
+- Ontario Skills Passport Assess and Build Your Skills self-assessments (in the For Learners section help to get information on the client’s Essential Skills and work habits and compare those results to occupation(s) of interest to the client.
 It looks at three areas: “Tasks I do in everyday life”, “Tasks I do or have done at work” and “Workplace tasks I think I can do”.

 - Northstar Digital Literacy Assessment is an online assessment of the basic skills needed to use a computer and the internet in daily life, employment, and higher education.
 Online, self-guided modules assess the ability of adults to perform these tasks.
 There are assessments for Essential Computer Skills (Basic Computers, Internet Basics a, Using Email, Windows 10 and Mac OS X), Essential Software Skills ( MS Word, Excel and PowerPoint) and Using Technology in Basic Life (Social Media and Information Technology).
 After discussing the client’s perception of their skills, choosing an appropriate assessment from this site may provide documentation of their skills and gaps.